 Q. What curriculum does Ambleside use?

-a.
 A collection of the best editions of the richest books has been assembled by an international team of educators with over twenty years of experience.
 Each year our resources are further critiqued and evaluated through a collaborative effort of all schools within the Ambleside Schools International network.
 Our curriculum includes classical literature, biographies, poetry and primary source material for history and science in addition to narrative.
 Ambleside uses two well-known math programs: one that emphasizes computational strength and the other conceptual understanding.
 Math, grammar and other disciplinary subjects are taught sequentially, precept upon precept, through the aid of well-recognized quality text books.

 Q. Why is habit formation such a focus of Ambleside faculty members?

 A. If a child doesn’t know how to pay attention and can’t sit still, they probably won’t get much out of a great reading or piece of poetry.
 The living ideas are missed.